8thwall/8thwall/README.md

 ## Getting Started

-For 3D development using 8th Wall Studio, install the [desktop app](https://8thwall.org/downloads).
+For 3D development using 8th Wall Studio, get started [here](https://8thwall.org/docs/getting-started/installation).

-For integrating the engine into your project, see https://8thwall.org/docs/migration/self-hosted
+For integrating the engine into your project using a different framework, such as A-Frame or three.js, get started [here](https://8thwall.org/docs/engine/overview).

-Otherwise, you can browse our [examples](./examples/README.md) to find a jumping off point.
+You can also browse [examples](./examples/README.md) to find a starting point.

 If any questions come up, please refer to our [documentation](https://8th.io/docs).
 You can also find our community on [Discord](https://8th.io/discord) or in [Github Discussions](https://github.com/orgs/8thwall/discussions).